ngs-docs/2021-august-remote-computing/08-version-control-git.utf8.md

 Verify it's committed with `git status` and `git diff`.

-Push your commited file with:
+Push your committed file with:
 ```
 git push
 ```